-- A specified period of time has elapsed - The behaviour of the applicant and/or members of their household has changed - A satisfactory arrangement has been made to improve any outstanding arrears/debt and has been maintained to a satisfactory level.
+A specified period of time has elapsed

+- The behaviour of the applicant and/or members of their household has changed - A satisfactory arrangement has been made to improve any outstanding arrears/debt and has been maintained to a satisfactory level. - Applicant is found to be statutorily homeless by a local authority with former tenant debt not being attributable to a former Paragon tenancy.

-41. THE ROLE OF THE MANAGEMENT COMMITTEE
+31. THE ROLE OF THE MANAGEMENT COMMITTEE